ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: The Proposed ORCHID Framework

 \subsection{Phase II: Fairness-Aware MARL Optimization}

-Following the coarse initialization, the problem of fine-grained trajectory design and power control is formulated as a Decentralized Partially Observable Markov Decision Process (DEC-POMDP).
-We employ the Multi-Agent Proximal Policy Optimization (MAPPO) algorithm, which operates under the Centralized Training with Decentralized Execution (CTDE) paradigm.
+Following the coarse initialization, the problem of fine-grained trajectory design and power control is formulated as a \textit{Decentralized Partially Observable Markov Decision Process} (DEC-POMDP).
+We employ the MAPPO algorithm, which operates under the CTDE paradigm.